pmwaddell/scrape-mountain-weather-data/README.md

 Note: if you are cloning this repo, run create_postgres_directories.sh using BASH before doing anything else.
 This is needed because PostgresQL requires the presence of some empty directories under postgres_data, and because they are empty they are not captured by Git.
+As of 4/2/24, I no longer track the postgres_data directory with git, so this may no longer be necessary.

 Note that I admittedly haven't really tested this, but running it should at least ensure that the same file structure under postgres_data is recapitulated.